nicode-io/The_Starting_Point/README.md

 -   [MONGO DB](#mongo-db)

 ####    DOMAIN REDIRECTION
+>   Because you think a long time for this awesome name that will make you the next sold start-up :moneybag:
 *   Redirect your domain name to VPS
     *   Check on your domain name's provider dashboard a **DNS** section or **A-Records** section
     *   Create a new A-record using the followings :